 Growing vegetables and other plants without soil is a process that has been around for centuries.
 Hydroponics is firmly rooted in the history of food production.
 DWC, as deep water culture is known, is a variation of hydroponics.

 Interested?
-Discover how you can set up your own deep water culture at home without too much effort or outlay.
+Discover how you can set up your own deep water culture at home without too much effort or breaking the bank.

 So, Why Is It Called Deep Water Culture?